antpass79/tic-tac-toe-server/README.md

 - Client
   - Angular + Redux
-  - React + Redux (TODO)

 - Server
   - node.js
   - express.js

-- Database (TODO)
-  - MongoDB

 - Infrastructure
   - Docker
-  - Rabbit (TODO)

-- Architecture (TODO)
-  - CQRS
-  - Event Sourcing

 - Machine Learning
   - Keras
   - TensorFlow
   - Python

-During the development other concepts came in my mind, based on the gift that I made to myself, the Raspberry, so the last goal is to move all on that device...step by step.
-(TODO)

 ## Projects